k2kobayashi/sprocket/docs/vc_example.md

 # Getting start with VC example
-After installation finished, you can try an example script of voice conversion (VC) in "/sprocket/example".
+After installation, you can try to run an example script of voice conversion (VC) in "/sprocket/example".

 ```
 cd example
 ```

 ## Download dataset from Voice Conversion Challenge 2016 (VCC2016)
-In this example, you first prepare parallel speech dataset of source and target speaker in the "data/wav" directory.
+To run the example script, you need to first prepare a parallel speech dataset of a source speaker and a target speaker in the "data/wav" directory.
-In this tutorial, you can download VCC2016 speech database by executing following command.
+In this tutorial, we use VCC2016 speech database.
+You can download it by executing the following command.

 ```
 python download_vcc2016dataset.py